BarelyMiSSeD/minqlx-plugins/myFun/README.md

 <b>!reloadsounds</b> (alternatively !reenablesounds)

-Will reset the enabled sounds to the qlx_funEnableSoundPacks cvar and reload the sounds dictionaries.
+These 2 commands will reset the enabled sounds to the qlx_funEnableSoundPacks cvar and reload the sounds dictionaries.
+This erases the sound triggers in the Redis database.
+The Redis database is controlled by an ouside process, so the execution of the filldb command should not be immediately after the erasedb command (wait a couple of seconds is all).

+Usage: !erasedb
-Usage: !reloadsounds
+Usage: !filldb

 <b>!disablesound</b>